wichmannpas/universitySessionManager/README.md

 After you have created the configuration file, start the program again and type *l* to load the previously created configuration.
 After you have entered the name of the configuration file, the calculation will begin.

-Depending on the number of possibilities, the execution of the script can take some time; a lot of possibilities can take some hours.
-When you want to calculate all priorties of your university schedule (and not e.g. only the first 3), the execution can take many hours.
+Depending on the number of possibilities, the execution of the script can take some time; a lot of possibilities can take some hours or even days.
+When you want to calculate all priorties of your university schedule (and not e.g. only the first 3), the execution can take unrealistically long time.
+The program calculates an estimated remaining time; this enables you to see if the execution time will be realistic.
+A basic example of my timetable would take half a million years to calculate all priorities (which would be about 6 modules with 10 sessions at most, resulting in 2528292372480000 necessary iterations).

 How the calculation is done
 ---------------------------